skypilot-org/skypilot/docs/source/reference/config.rst

     #
     # Two caveats of SERVICE_ACCOUNT for multicloud users:
     #
-    # - This only affect AWS instances.
+    # - This only affects AWS instances.
 Local AWS credentials will still be
     #   uploaded to non-AWS instances (since those instances may need to access
     #   AWS resources).
     # - If the SkyPilot spot/serve controller is on AWS, this setting will make